Locations: New York City, Los Angeles

 • Learning on-set shooting techniques, pacing, editing, and adding visual special effects.

-The program begins with two days of intensive study in music video style, shooting and editing techniques.
+The camp begins with two days of intensive study in music video style, shooting, and editing techniques.
 During this time there will be an in-class play back demonstration.
 This will prepare students for the class project, which they will shoot in the middle of the week.

 The end of the week will be devoted to post-production, during which each student will edit his or her own version of the music video using the material shot by the group.

 Equipment and Facilities

 Students enrolled in the Music Video Camp will shoot with HD digital cameras and edited with digital editing software.

 Music Video Camp Goal

 The One-Week Music Video Summer Camp for Teens was designed to serve the needs of different types of students.
 For students contemplating a longer-term education in filmmaking or a career in the industry, it is an excellent introduction.
 This camp gives students an understanding of the requirements and rigors of directing music videos, as well as the exhilaration of seeing a completed project through to completion.
 Some students are simply interested in learning about how music videos are made.
 Many of our students get “bitten by the film bug” during the camp, and realize that one week will not fulfill their desire to learn all they can about the process of filmmaking, and therefore return to complete a longer course of study.